0x1eef/ryo.rb/README.md

-# proto.rb
+# ryo.rb

-proto.rb is an implementation of prototype-based inheritance in pure Ruby.
-The library is heavily inspired by JavaScript's implementation, in particular Proto ports JavaScript's [`Object.create`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create).
+ryo.rb is an implementation of prototype-based inheritance in pure Ruby.
+The library is heavily inspired by JavaScript's implementation, in particular Ryo ports JavaScript's [`Object.create`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create).
-The objects returned by Proto's `Object.create` are similar to instances of Object from JavaScript, or OpenStruct from Ruby.
+The objects returned by Ryo's `Object.create` are similar to instances of Object from JavaScript, or OpenStruct from Ruby.

-When comparing Proto to OpenStruct there are notable differences - beyond OpenStruct's not having prototypes.
-For example to delete a "field" in OpenStruct one would write `obj.delete_field!(:foo)` where as with Proto it would be `Proto.delete(obj, "foo")`, and while Proto can provide the same functionality as OpenStruct it has solved the problems it faced differently.
+When comparing Ryo to OpenStruct there are notable differences - beyond OpenStruct's not having prototypes.
+For example to delete a "field" in OpenStruct one would write `obj.delete_field!(:foo)` where as with Ryo it would be `Ryo.delete(obj, "foo")`, and while Ryo can provide the same functionality as OpenStruct it has solved the problems it faced differently.

 ## Demo